sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

 ever Matrix-only event.

 The people attending the event had quite diverse reasons for attending.
 Some, like myself, work full time at companies building on top of Matrix.
-Others were system administrators at various institutions that are running Matrix servers for their chat platforms.
-Still others were enthusiasts building projects with Matrix or wanting to learn more about the ecosystem.
+Others are system administrators at institutions that are running Matrix servers for their internal chat needs.
+Still others are enthusiasts building projects with Matrix or wanting to learn more about the ecosystem.
 In total, at least fifty-seven people were in attendance!

 {{< figure
       src="./images/first-day.jpg"